VynceCook/quacode/README.md

 Download Quacode
 ================

-## From downloadable source and binary archive files
+## Downloadable source and binary archive files
 You can grab the last release at the [Github release section](https://github.com/VynceCook/quacode/releases).
 You will find some archives of the source files and binaries (the binary packages provide the example programs: Baker, NimFibo, MatrixGame, Connect-Four).

-## From Gecode web site
+## At the Gecode web site
 Quacode is provided with the last Gecode release (started from version 4.3.1), you can grab the last release from the [Gecode](http://www.gecode.org/) web site.

-## Last master sources from Github
+## Latest master sources from Github

 You can grab the master version of Quacode: